brentp/fraguracy/lua-api.md

 - `supplementary`: Returns true if this is a supplementary alignment
 - `flag`: Returns the raw integer flag value

-## Record
+## Read

-The `Record` object provides access to BAM record data with the following fields and methods:
+The `read` object provides access to BAM record data with the following fields and methods:

 ### Fields

+All of these are properties on the `read`, e.g. `read.mapping_quality`

 - `mapping_quality`: Returns the mapping quality
 - `flags`: Returns a `Flags` object